 The Carolinas District produces the official training packets for all positions recognized by Circle K International yearly for the incoming officers, find your positions below:

 Chartering a Circle K Club is a valuable experience for any member or Kiwanis Club, below you can find the steps necessary to charter a Circle K club at your local college or university.
+Read the Chartering Guide located here and the Charter Check-list

 Step 1: Decide where the club should be hosted.
 Most clubs are school-based (except for Aktion Club).
 So, based on the club you want to start, find the school or community organization that makes sense.